 In this text box, specify the arguments for tasks to be executed with.
 Use the format

 In this field, specify the path to the globally installed grunt-cli package.
-See Installing Grunt.js for details.
+For more information, refer to Installing Grunt.js.

 In this field, specify the environment variables for the Node.js executable file, if applicable.
 Click Browse to the right of the field and configure a list of variables in the Environment Variables dialog, that opens:

 The definitions of variables are displayed in the Environment variables read-only field with semicolons as separators, for example:

 When you edit a run configuration (but not a run configuration template), you can specify the following options:

 Specify a name for the run configuration to quickly identify it among others when editing or running.

 Allow running multiple instances of this run configuration in parallel.

 By default, it is disabled, and when you start this configuration while another instance is still running, IntelliJ IDEA suggests stopping the running instance and starting another one.
 This is helpful when a run configuration consumes a lot of resources and there is no good reason to run multiple instances.

 Save the file with the run configuration settings to share it with other team members.
 The default location is .idea/runConfigurations.
 However, if you do not want to share the .idea directory, you can save the configuration to any other directory within the project.